schooltool-project/schooltool-book/source/demographics-schema.rst

 In the default settings, **ID, Ethnicity, Language, Place of birth, and Citizenship** can be edited or removed.
 In this case **ID** is just a generic text field which you can use for whatever student ID or number you might need to keep track of.

 You can delete, edit, and re-order the existing fields and add your own.
-There are three types of fields: text, dates, and selection lists.

 In this example we will: